 My Cool Extension!

-Set Your Extension Name – Provide a name for your extension within your development environment.
+Set Your Extension Name – Provide a name for your extension’s files and folders within your development environment.

 Assign a Version Number– Add a version number for your extension.